What is a Consortium?

 Various police agencies in Cumberland County, Pennsylvania have joined together to test for the position of police officer.
 This test allows applicants to take one written and one physical test and be considered for multiple police agencies.

 Successfully passing the initial testing offered by this Consortium allows for you to be considered for employment by any of the participating agencies.
 You save time and money by paying one application fee and taking one test, instead of separately applying and testing for each individual agency.

 The first test is the Physical Fitness test.
 If you pass the Physical Fitness Test, you will proceed to the Written Test.
 After the test results are finalized the Consortium will forward the list of eligible candidates to each of the participating departments.
 You will then be contacted by interested agencies who will advise on the next steps required of you.
 Such next steps may include an interview, polygraph, background investigation, psychological evaluation, etc.

 How often is testing conducted?

-Testing is held annually.
+Testing is usually held annually.

 How should I prepare for the Physical Fitness Test?